hellbox/srob-migration/content/reviews/the-sky-is-falling.md

 name = "The sky is falling"
 title = "The sky is falling"
 dek = "In the late 1950s, two men from Argentina published a comic about a horrific alien invasion that quickly became embraced as a classic in Latin American science fiction.
 It's finally just been published in English for the very first time.
-Lucky you." facebookauto = "A classic Argentinian comic book about an alien invasion has finally been translated into English.
+Lucky you." type = "Review"facebookauto = "A classic Argentinian comic book about an alien invasion has finally been translated into English.
 (And yeah, it's even better than it sounds.)" twitterauto = "Paul Constant calls @fantagraphics' new comic The Eternaut \"the best genre comic book I\u2019ve read all year.\"" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-eternaut.md"]